ahmedmogahed/playground/README.md

 # Playground

-This repositories include julia and mathematica notebooks for exploring dynamics, game theory, and quantum computing.
+This repositories include Julia, MATLAB and Mathematica code for exploring dynamics, game theory, and quantum computing.